Regenleif's Guide to Druiding

 Your lightning strike will continue dealing a maximum of 100 damage.

 When in a group, XP is split and then bonused: you will notice that when you kill a mob with a group it says "Experience Bonus: __%, Gold Bonus: __%".
-Say the bonus says "20%" for both, this is what's happening:
+Say the bonus says "20%", this is what's happening:

 1. Total XP From the Mob: 1,000 xp